st4nchion/Image-search-macro-analysis/README.md

 <pre><code>
 Made by Lapid, CAT-Security

-If you want to use somthing in this documents, please state the source.
+If you want to use something in this documents, please state the source.

 thk
 </code></pre>